Tom Hooper: 2004–2008: Film debut and HBO works

 Elizabeth I and Longford led directly to Hooper being selected by Tom Hanks to direct the epic miniseries John Adams for Playtone and HBO.
 Hooper had been working on a biographical film with Joan Didion about Katharine Graham, publisher of The Washington Post, since 2006 when he was asked by Hanks to helm the programme.
 The miniseries, starring Paul Giamatti as John Adams, was based on David McCullough's Adams biography and was Hooper's first wholly American production.
-He was surprised to learn that the American Revolutionary War was not a well-documented period in film and television; Abigail Adams actress Laura Linney told him that, for her generation, the musical 1776 was the most well-known depiction of the era.
 He worked on the miniseries for a total of 16 months; principal photography lasted 110 days on locations in the United States, France, England and Hungary and he controlled a $100 million budget.
 The Boston Globe's Matthew Gilbert complimented Hooper's style of direction in the first two episodes "Join or Die" and "Independence":

 Director Tom Hooper lets his actors shine, as he did so marvelously in Helen Mirren's Elizabeth I and the child-killer drama Longford, but he complements them, too, with this kind of immediate point of view.
 And when he does give us panoramic shots from afar – of the Adams farm in Braintree, for example – they're askew, to keep us out of the classroom mode.
 At the end of episode 2 [...]
 Hooper showcases all his directorial strength with one bold choice.
 When the long-fretting Congress finally decides to break with Britain, he refrains from using any visual or aural tweaks.
 Upon the announcement, "The resolution carries," the scene remains perfectly silent for one long moment.
 The terror of responsibility hangs heavily in the room, while a victorious soundtrack surely would have chased it away.

 John Adams received 23 Emmy Award nominations, including another Outstanding Direction nomination for Hooper, and won 13, the highest number for any nominee in a single year.
 He was also nominated for the Directors Guild of America Award for Outstanding Directorial Achievement.
 At the beginning of 2009, he was profiled for The Observer's film Hotlist.